St Mary's Church, Portskewett

-St Mary's is located in the centre of the village of Portskewett, Monmouthshire.
-It is a Grade I listed building as of 19 August 1955.
+St Mary's is a church in the centre of the village of Portskewett, Monmouthshire, Wales.
+It has been designated a Grade I listed building since 19 August 1955.

 History and architecture

 The church has a Norman nave and further substantial Norman elements, a medieval chancel and was extended and renovated in the early and late 19th century.
 The style is Gothic Decorated.
-The list of Rectors dates back to 1427, and its registers to 1593.
+The list of rectors dates to 1427, and its registers date to 1593.

-Services are held at the church on every Sunday at 9.15 except the first Sunday of every month at 11.00a.m.